-Maude system modules [12, Chapter 6], introduced with syntax mod . . . endm, are executable rewrite theories and their semantics is given by the initial system in the class of systems corresponding to the rewrite theory.
-A system module can contain all the declarations of a functional module and, in addition, declarations for rules (r1) and conditional rules (cr1), whose conditions can be equations, matching equations, memberships, and rewrites.
+Maude system modules [12, Chapter 6], introduced with syntax mod \ldots endm, are executable rewrite theories and their semantics is given by the initial system in the class of systems corresponding to the rewrite theory.
+A system module can contain all the declarations of a functional module and, in addition, declarations for rules (rl) and conditional rules (crl), whose conditions can be equations, matching equations, memberships, and rewrites.

 The executability requirements for equations and memberships in a system module are the same as those of functional modules, namely, confluence, termination, and sort-decreasingness.
 With respect to rules, the satisfaction of all the conditions in a conditional rewrite rule is attempted sequentially from left to right, solving rewrite conditions by means of search; for this reason, we can have new variables in such conditions but they must become instantiated along this process of solving from left to right (see [12] for details).
 Furthermore, the strategy followed by Maude in rewriting with rules is to compute the normal form of a term with respect to the equations before applying a rule.
-This strategy is guaranteed not to miss any rewrites when the rules are coherent with respect to the equations [39,12].
-In a way quite analogous to confluence, this coherence requirement means that, given a term t, for each rewrite of it using a rule in R to some term t', if u is the normal form of t with respect to the equations and memberships in E, then there is a rewrite of u with some rule in R to a term u' such that $u' =E t'$.
+This strategy is guaranteed not to miss any rewrites when the rules are coherent with respect to the equations [39, 12].
+In a way quite analogous to confluence, this coherence requirement means that, given a term t, for each rewrite of it using a rule in R to a term u' such that $u' =E t'$.